rca-umb/senior_design/README.md

-This repository aims to document and hold the code required for Team 1 of UMass Boston's 23'-24' Senior Design class.
-The foundation for much of the code can be found [here.](https://github.com/AbhiSharma04/Drone-Mesh-Communication-Network) This repository was put together by three graduate students of computer science who worked together with our team for the fall semester.
-Their work provided a lot of help, but as our project developed, it became time to make some changes and specialize things for our own uses.
+This repository aims to document and hold the code required for Team 1 of UMass Boston's 23'-24' Senior Design class: Robert, Yousuf, Brandon.

 ### Notes:
 #### USB Order